glacials/twos.dev/src/cold/apple.md

-If you want a Mail-like experience with Gmail as a backend, instead of using SMTP I recommend [Mimestream](https://mimestream.com); it is written by a former Apple engineer on Mail to have a similar UX but using proper Gmail APIs.
+If you want a Mail-like experience with Gmail as a backend, instead of using SMTP I recommend [Mimestream](https://mimestream.com); it is written by a former Apple Mail engineer to have a similar UX but using proper Gmail APIs.

 Ecosystem effects of Mail include having search results show up in Spotlight and behaving super well as a multitasking app on iPadOS.